 Overworking is easy for a writer.
 Writers are constantly thinking of poetic lines and/or story developments.
 After a while, our stories get mixed up and everything written comes out forced.
 But is it even possible for a writer to take a break?
 Kind of.
 We can psychically stop writing.
 We can pause and stop ourselves … Continue reading Writing breaks

 Happy One Year!
 About a year ago today (June 18th to be exact), I started writing this blog.
 It has grown to become something I didn’t even believe possible with blog awards, small publications, and hundreds of followers.
 I want to thank everyone that follows me.
-It’s great to write, but it’s even better to … Continue reading One year anniversary
+It’s great to write, but it’s even better to … Continue reading Happy one year anniversary!

 Can people dream too big?
 Is it too much to want to change the world?
 I thought of doing that early on.
 I loved every time I made someone smile as a kid.
 I wanted more of it.
 Craved it.
 Writing was my forte out of everything, so I decided to change the world through … Continue reading Am I writing too big?